Novum Instrumentum omne: Annotations

-The Annotations were a major and integral part the effort, rather dry, and were thoroughly re-worked in each edition.
+The Annotations, from 1519 published as a supplementary volume, were a major and integral part the effort, and were thoroughly re-worked in each edition, almost tripling from 295 pages in 1516 to 783 pages in 1535.

 The annotations were primarily philological, but later included more theological justifications in response to subsequent academic controversies.
 The annotations sometimes gave readings that were not adopted in his Latin, or were not derived from his Basel manuscripts.
-The initial version was largely written in England and Brabant before the decision to create the Greek recension (and perhaps, the Latin recension too).
+The initial notes were largely written in England and Brabant before the decision to create the Greek recension (and perhaps, the Latin recension too).

 Much use was made of Latin and Greek church fathers (with the exception of the Cappadocian Fathers: Basil, Gregory of Nyssa, and Gregory of Nazianzen)' the book's title named Origen, Chrysostom, Cyril, Vulgarius, Jerome, Cyprian, Ambrose, Hilary, and Augustine, in particular.
 "In general he was appreciative of the early church Fathers and contemptuous of medieval commentators."

-The Annotations contain some readings of the Greek not found in the Basel manuscripts, but from prior research in England, etc.

-In England before coming to Basel in 1515, Erasmus had consulted with four Greek manuscripts, as yet unidentified.

-Erasmus also made use of Lorenzo Valla's Collatio Novi Testementi, which had been based on seven Greek and four Latin manuscripts in Italy.
+The Annotations sometimes provided and preferred Greek readings that differed from Erasmus' continuous Greek text: largely a result of his prior research in England, etc. Erasmus made use of Lorenzo Valla's Collatio Novi Testementi, which had been based on seven Greek and four Latin manuscripts in Italy, as well as noting variations by Church Fathers, as the title states.
+In England before coming to Basel in 1515, Erasmus had consulted with four Greek manuscripts; while the identity of these four manuscripts are not definitively known, scholar Andrew J. Brown has suggested that Codex GA69 (Codex Leicestrensis; Family 13, a Caesarean text type) and Codex GA56 (Gospels, Family 47, a Byzantine text type) or similar, would provide most readings in the Annotations not otherwise traceable.

 The annotations gave extra material that helped subsequent vernacular translators, such as Johannes Lang and Martin Luther.

+Apologia

+The Apologia addressed concerns that textual variation, or any errors, undermines the authority of Scriptures:

+If textual variation in the manuscripts completely deprives the Scriptures of their reliability, then, remember, there is manuscript variation in the Hebrew, in the Greek, and in the Latin....
+To me the weight of argument makes it overwhelmingly probable that the whole of the New Testament was written in Greek, not Latin.